ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide/rg-version-2/app.md

 For On-Premises instances of ATS all accounts which are created manually by the tenant administrator will be members of each project.
 {{% /alert %}}

 In order to make sure that administration rights which have been granted to users are not overwritten, we do not automatically revoke administration rights when the project role for a user in Sprintr changes from administrator to non-administrator.
 Instead, revoking administration rights can be done manually from the _App Settings_ page.
+Other existing users access will be updated when they log in to ATS or when an administrator refreshes the App access rights by clicking on the corresponding button.
+New members of a project in Sprintr have to login to ATS and accept the Terms and Conditions before they can become members of an app in ATS.
 Finally, note that a user who has an administrative project role in Sprintr will always have administrative rights in ATS.

 {{% alert type="info" %}}
 If the project lacks a Mendix app ID the app roles will not be synced with Sprintr.